Blemming/PoE-newleague/README.md

 1. Kill Avarius, pick up staff of purity, tp to town, vendor turn in quests
 1. if lvl 68, do ascendency, if SC and want to rush to maps go ahead, if HC Strongly recommended to farm blood aqueducts get ~lvl 70 then do ascendency
 1. Wp to the Ravaged Square, talk to innocence -> The Canals
-1. Go through The Canals -> The feeding through, get crafting -> Altar of Hunger
+1. -> The Canals -> The feeding through, get crafting -> Altar of Hunger
 1. Altar of Hunger, Kill Kitava talk to sin, take portal to Oriath
 1. In Oriath, talk to lani, get movement speed crafting top left of city